This is how he acts like a father

-Theatre, cinema, television and voice actor and father of 9-year-old Ian.
+Theater, film, television, and voice actor and father of 9-year-old Ian.
 He stars in 'La presència', a paranormal comedy written by Carmen Marfà and Yago Alonso, playing at the Teatre Borràs until May 3rd.
-One stormy night, two siblings reunite in an isolated farmhouse to bid farewell to their dying father.
-Once he is dead, inexplicable events begin to happen, bringing family secrets to the surface.
+On a stormy night, two brothers reunite in an isolated farmhouse to say goodbye to their dying father.
+Once he is dead, inexplicable events begin to occur, bringing family secrets to the surface.
 It has already been seen by 50,000 spectators.
-Anna Sahun, Mar Ulldemolins and Marc Rodríguez also star in it.
+Anna Sahun, Mar Ulldemolins, and Marc Rodríguez also star.

 Pau Roca in front of the Borrás theatre